jivanyatra/zalgolib/README.md

 ##### dependencies

 `random` (standard library) is the only dependency required.
-I've writting this library in python 3.7, but I expect it should work fairly well with a wider set of python versions.
+I've writing this library in **python 3.7**, but I expect it should work fairly well with a wider set of python versions.
 The key is my use of `random.choices()` - if this isn't importable, you'll need to adjust and tweak.
 I use it to select from the lists of diacritics _with replacement_.

+#### installation

+`pip install zalgolib` should be sufficient to install, as this package has been [released on PyPI](https://pypi.org/project/zalgolib/).
+As usual, use a virtual environment if at all possible.
+I should probably come up with a CLI app that is installable on Linux, and maybe have it as an API service in a docker container...

 ##### zalgolib.py